 Here’s How You Make It

-- Pound the chicken breasts to 1/2 inch thickness each.
+- To make the best chicken tortilla soup, Pound the chicken breasts to 1/2 inch thickness each.
 Then, stir together 1/2 teaspoon chili powder, 1/2 teaspoon garlic powder, 1/2 teaspoon cumin, and the brown sugar, drizzling 1 tablespoon of the oil over the chicken.
 Rub the oil onto both sides of the chicken, then season it with the spice mixture and salt and pepper to taste on both sides.

 - Grill the chicken over medium-high heat for 5-8 minutes on each side or until it’s cooked through, then dice the chicken and set aside.